Skip to content

 Create environments from the sidebar's Environments panel.
 Activate one by clicking its name in the sidebar list, or using the environment selector dropdown in the tab bar.
 Only one environment can be active at a time per workspace.
 Clicking an already-active environment deactivates it.

 Each variable row has a checkbox to enable or disable it individually without deleting.
-You can also use the Bulk Edit button to switch to a plain-text editor where each line is key:value — handy for pasting variables from .env files or other sources.
+You can also use the Bulk Edit button to switch to a plain-text editor where each line is key:value — handy for pasting variables from other sources.
 Prefix a line with # to disable it.

 Variable Syntax